memgraph/docs/docs/import-data/csv-import-tool.md

     --relationships /import-data/restaraunts_relationships.csv
   ```

-  Next time you run Memgraph, the dataset will be loaded.
+  The next time you run Memgraph, the dataset will be loaded.

   </TabItem>
   <TabItem value= 'linux'>